ADULT PROBATION DEPARTMENT

-A. No, Probation requires offenders to be responsible, holds offenders accountable and can include many rehabilitative components.
-Community supervision is effective at reducing rates of rearrest when it is properly funded and able to combine surveillance with treatment, education, and employment training.
-The punitive value of probation is revealed by the fact that many offenders, when given the option, would rather be put in prison than deal with the demands that are placed on them when they are supervised in the community.
+A. No, probation requires individuals to be responsible, holds them accountable and can include many rehabilitative components.
+Community supervision is effective at reducing rates of rearrest when it is properly funded and when combined with treatment, education, and employment services.
+The punitive value of probation is revealed by the fact that many individuals, when given the option, would rather be put in prison than deal with the demands that are placed on them when they are supervised in the community.
 This is especially true what considering such programs as intensive probation supervision.

 Q. Is there only one type of probation supervision?

-A. Conditions and strategies of supervision can vary a great deal and can be tailored to meet the unique risks and needs of individuals and of specific offender populations.
-The Cook County Adult Probation Department employs different levels of supervision and operates numerous specialized programs designed for specific offender populations including Intensive Probation Supervision, the Intensive Drug Program, the Adult Sex Offender Program, the Mental Health Unit, the Gang Unit, the Domestic Violence and Drug Treatment Court Supervision.
+A. Conditions and strategies of supervision can vary a great deal and can be tailored to meet the unique risks and needs of individuals and of specific probationer populations.
+The Adult Probation Department employs different levels of supervision and operates numerous specialized programs designed for specific probationer populations including the Intensive Probation Supervision, the Intensive Drug Program, the Sex Offender Program, the Mental Health Unit, the Gang Unit, domestic violence supervision, and the specialty (problem-solving) courts.

 Q. What should I do if I missed an appointment with my probation officer or if I miss a court appearance?

 A. You should immediately call your probation officer to reschedule a missed appointment.
 Failure to do so can result in your case being violated.
 If you miss a court appearance, contact your probation officer and he/she will check the status of your case with the Clerk of the Circuit Court.
 You will then be instructed on the best way to proceed in bring your case back before the court.

 Q. What happens if a probationer doesn't follow his or her court order?